 Whats Your Skin Type?
 Fitzpatrick System

 It is important to know your skin type and sensitivity as you can use this piece of information to help you decide which products and peels would be best for your skin type.
 Originally developed by Thomas Fitzpatrick in 1975, MD of Harvard Medical School.
-The system ranges from (Type I) very fair skinned to (Type VI) very dark skin.
-The test is based off your reaction to the sun exposure and genetic disposition.
-Those with skin types I and II are at a higher risk of photoaging skin diseases, including cancer.
+The system ranges from (Type I) very fair-skinned to (Type VI) very dark skin.
+The test is based on your reaction to sun exposure and genetic disposition.
+Those with skin types I and II are at a higher risk of photo-aging skin diseases, including cancer.
 It should be noted, however, that premature aging from sunlight can affect people of all skin shades.

 Take the quiz below to discover what your type is, by totaling all the numbers up to get your final score.
 Then review your results below.

 Light blue, light gray or light green = 0

 Blue, gray or green = 1

 Hazel or light brown = 2

 Dark brown = 3